ruiiiijiiiiang/lazynmap/README.md

 ![lazynmap_ui](./assets/lazynmap.png)

 `lazynmap` is a slick terminal user interface that transforms nmap command creation into a breeze.
-Craft the perfect scan command without ever leaving the comfort of our intuitive UI. 🚀
+Craft the perfect scan command without ever leaving the comfort of its intuitive UI. 🚀

 ## 🔥 Features 🔥